-3' UTRs are extended to the furthest downstream genomically encoded nucleotide (i.e. before start of the polyA tail) (Figure 4).
-Annotate polyA signals (according to Table 1) up to 50 bp upstream of the polyA site.
-Gaps between spliced evidence and the cluster of polyA containing 3' ESTs typically seen at the 3' end are allowed (Figure 4).
-When multiple polyA signals are associated with the same site annotate the most common signals (AATAAA or ATTAAA) over rare ones.
-Multiple discrete sets of polyA features (i.e. polyA site with corresponding pA signal) are annotated, but the gene is stretched to the downstream-most set (unless a specific splice variant is associated with a specific polyA feature set).
-Often there is polyA_site "wobble" where the exact position varies by a few nucleotides.
-In this case annotate at minimum the downstream-most.
+3' UTRs are extended to the furthest downstream genomically encoded nucleotide (i.e. before the start of the polyA tail) (Figure 4).
+Annotate polyA signals (see Table 1) up to 50 bp upstream of the polyA site.
+In the presence of a polyA signal, 2bp of unaligned As (forward strand) or Ts (reverse strand) in matching evidence is sufficient for a polyA site.
+Gaps in the tiling path between spliced evidence and the cluster of polyA containing 3' ESTs typically seen at the 3' end are allowed if smaller than 200 bp (Figure 4).
+Multiple discrete polyA features (i.e. polyA site with corresponding pA signal) are annotated, but the gene is stretched to the downstream-most set, unless the tiling path has gaps larger than 200 bp or a specific splice variant is associated with a specific polyA feature set.
+See panels D-G in Figure 4.
+Where multiple polyA signals are associated with the same site, annotate the most common signals (AATAAA or ATTAAA) only.
+Often there is polyA site "wobble" where the exact position varies by a few nucleotides, in which case annotate at minimum the downstream-most site.

 NOTE: polyA signals are never annotated in isolation, only combined with polyA sites.
 On the other hand, polyA sites can be annotated in absence of a polyA signal.
-NOTE: for technical reasons polyA sites are annotated as a pair of coordinates, namely the penultimate genomically encoded base and the last genomically encoded base.
-See Figure 3 for some examples of which bases to annotate.
+NOTE: for technical reasons polyA sites are annotated as a pair of coordinates, namely the penultimate and the last genomically encoded base (Figure 3).